Gender Equality Index: 99/100 for the third consecutive year!

 Laëtitia BOUTRON

-Line driver in Briare
+Line conductor in Briare

 Christine Descout

-Line driver in Briare
+Line operator in Briare

 Aline Chomilier

-Upstream Supply Director
+Director of Upstream Supply

 Krislène Richard